bowen121/vibematch/README.md

 # VibeMatch

-Visual-semantic retrieval system that matches movie/book vibes using CLIP embeddings and FAISS similarity search, with an optional MLP genre classifier.
+Visual-semantic retrieval system that matches movie/book vibes using CLIP embeddings and Cosine similarity search, with an optional MLP genre classifier.

 ## Project Structure